 Bee Cheng Hiang Grillery

 Evolution of a flagship store.
 Bee Cheng Hiang Grillery provides comfort to its customers.
-Shoppers can now enjoy shopping, dining, and even barbecuing their own Bakkwa.
+Shoppers can now enjoy shopping, dining, and barbecuing their Bakkwa.
 Bee Cheng Hiang has been serving customers since 1933.
 And with the passing of decades, the fruit of their innovation took place in September 2018.
 That makes them much more successful.

 Being a fine dining restaurant, it is surprising that they don’t charge for service.
 And yet, the staff are professionally serving each customer with utmost professionalism.
 They have two separate payment processes for dining and shopping.

 Incorporated in their unique fusion dishes are their star products, Bakkwa and Meat Floss.
 Customers can also choose to pair their special curated Bakkwa with wines.
 Carefully selected from France, their wine is the best pair for their Bakkwa.
 They also have a walk-in wine cellar.
-Guests can choose the wine, and also they can buy it to take home.
+Guests can choose the wine, and they can buy it to take home.